 Xbox One X's memory bandwith, RAM, CPU and GPU all outperform PS4 Pro and with Middle-earth: Shadow of War we've already seen evidence that this can have a graphical impact.

-However, it's not every developer that will use the Xbox One X's power to its full potential and at the moment it seems likely that for a while there will be a lot of parity across the consoles.
+However, not every developer will use the Xbox One X's power to its full potential, and at the moment it seems likely that there will be a lot of parity across the consoles for some time yet.

 In terms of third-party future-proofing, the Xbox One X's power makes it your best bet.

 There is, however, still the problem that the PS4 Pro has a much more exciting existing and upcoming library of exclusive first-party games than the Xbox One X. So while the draw distance in terms of steady performance is better for the Xbox One X, the content future is slightly better for the PS4 Pro.